grum-tez/archetype-docs/docs/tests/introduction.md

 This section presents the test framework for [Archetype](/docs/introduction) contracts.

-⚡️ It supports all Archetype features, and the testing of <u>contracts written in [Michelson](https://tezos.gitlab.io/michelson-reference/)</u>.
+⚡️ It supports all Archetype features, and also <u>contracts written in Michelson</u>.

 ## Definition